The State Bar is led by a Board of Trustees and managed by staff who have served the legal profession and the state in various leadership roles.

 Through the Committee of Bar Examiners, the State Bar sets admissions and educational rules that govern licensing standards, examinations and law school policies.

-The State Bar has committees and commissions doing the important work of developing policies and procedures, including the California Commission on Access to Justice, the Council on Access and Fairness and the Committee of Bar Examiners.
+The State Bar has committees and commissions doing the important work of developing policies and procedures, including the Legal Services Trust Fund Commission, the Council on Access and Fairness and the Committee of Bar Examiners.

 The State Bar advocates and advances policies, budgetary items and legislative priorities while ensuring positive and effective relations with the Legislature and the governor's office.